tsgates/arch-wiki-markdown/wiki/Diaspora.md

     handle the static content that forwards requests it can't handle to the appserver.
 Typical tools for that are Apache or Nginx.
 -   You'll also need the usual tools to build packages from the AUR.
--   And ruby1.9-bundler from the AUR.
+-   And ruby2.0 and ruby2.0-bundler from the AUR.

 Installation
 ------------

-Obtain the diaspora package from the AUR, do not use any AUR helpers such as yaourt to build the package, since it's a split package and you want only one part.
-So, for example if you use Yaourt run:
+Obtain the diaspora package from the AUR.
+If you want only one database support, modify the PKGBUILD pkgname lines accordingly.

-    yaourt -G diaspora && cd diaspora

-To build and install the MySQL version run:

-    makepkg -si --pkg diaspora-mysql

-To build and install the PostgreSQL version run:

-     makepkg -si --pkg diaspora-postgresql

 Now edit /etc/webapps/diaspora/database.yml and fill out the needed values.
 Then edit /etc/webapps/diaspora/diaspora.yml and change at least